 We believe that we are all part of this sacred creation, that on Shabbat we can each become challah bakers, oneg hosts, and Torah readers, as a way of connecting to a life that aligns with the creative and leads to the sacred.
 Click the section headings at the bottom of this page to find information about our Shabbat services, plus additional videos and playlists.

 Friday Night – Services begin at 6:30 pm

 Saturday Morning – Services begin at 10:15 am

-With the continuing downward trend in COVID-19 cases across the DC area, Temple Micah is open for in-person services!
-Proof of vaccination for those eligible (age 5 and up) is required at the door.
-At this time, masks are not required indoors or outdoors.
+Temple Micah is open for in-person services!
+Vaccination for those eligible (age six months and up) is required.
+At this time, masks are optional indoors or outdoors.
 No advance registration is required to attend.
 Read our most recent updates for more information.